mogwai/nanodrz/readme.md

 ### What about mapping A and B to real speakers.

 Great question, we'll still need a second phase to do this so that we know who A and B are.
-But these speaker ID models are quite good now so giving it a few diarized sections to indentify who A is will hopefully work
+But these speaker ID models are quite good now so giving it a few diarized sections to indentify who A is will hopefully work.

+### Why synthetic data?

+Transformers need a lot of data and this way we can make datasets on the fly without our models being able to overfit.
+It also make researching how approaches perform against harder problems (overlapping speech) which I don't think there is enough good real data in the wild to train a transformer on.

 ### How to deal with longer audio